 Your teaching timetable.
 This may be updated near to the start of term.

-Click on the TIMETABLE link in the WELCOME block at the top right of this page (or the MODULE INFO block normally at the top right of any QMplus module page) to view your personal teaching timetable, but you must be logged into QMplus for this link to appear.
+Click on the "Personal timetable" link in the "Schedule" section of the MODULE INFO block that is normally towards the top right of any QMplus taught module page to view your personal teaching timetable, but you must be logged in to QMplus for this link to appear.
 For comprehensive timetable information please consult the main Queen Mary timetable.

 When does teaching start?